Castcloud/Castcloud/README.md

 # Castcloud API documentation
 ## Introduction
 Castcloud is a RESTful API specifying how clients and servers should communicate a user’s podcast library to each other.
+INSERT MORE

 ### Features
 The server side of the API provides centralized metadata storage for making personal podcast libraries available to multiple clients.
-The metadata of the library is includes subscriptions, episodes, playback status and settings.
+The metadata of the library includes subscriptions, episodes, playback status and settings.
 The server side takes care of feedcrawling so that clients doesn't have to individually crawl all the users feeds.
-This improves speeds and simplefies some of the clients work.
+This improves speed and simplefies some of the clients work.

 ### Reference implementations
 We have made reference implementations of both server and client.
 The server implements all server side functionality and the client uses a syncing model as far as possible for modern browsers (offline media storage is currently problematic).